temporalio/documentation/docs/java/how-to-handle-a-signal-in-a-workflow-in-java.md

 A Workflow interface can define any number of methods annotated with `@SignalMethod`, but the method names or the `name` parameters for each must be unique.

-In the following example, we define a Signal method "updateGreeting" to update the greeting in the Workflow.
+In the following example, we define a Signal method `updateGreeting` to update the greeting in the Workflow.
 We set a `Workflow.await` in the Workflow implementation to block the current Workflow Execution until the provided unblock condition is evaluated to `true`.
 In this case, the unblocking condition is evaluated to `true` when the Signal to update the greeting is received.